 During her 30-year career in education, Burns has supported numerous effective, evidence-based school reform efforts in multiple settings around the world, including migrant communities, inner-city schools, ministries of education, and universities in the United States, Africa, Asia, Latin America, and the Caribbean.
 She counts the creation of Indonesia’s first coaching program to help teachers integrate technology in instruction and the design and adoption of Lebanon’s first national educational technology plan among her signature accomplishments.

-Burns has coauthored four books and more than 100 articles, book chapters, and monographs on technology-embedded teacher professional development.
+Burns has coauthored four books and almost 200 articles, book chapters, and monographs on technology-embedded teacher professional development.
 She is a monthly contributor to the Global Partnership for Education blog.

 A former teacher and school-based coach, Burns holds a BA in international relations and romance languages from Boston College, an MS in urban planning, an MA in Latin American studies from the University of Texas in Austin, and an EdM from Harvard University.
 She speaks French, Spanish, and Portuguese.